Milwaukee Bucks: 1969–1975: The Kareem Abdul-Jabbar era

 The Bucks remained a powerhouse for the first half of the 1970s.
 In 1972, Alcindor, who had already privately converted to Islam and changed his name, publicly announced his name change to Kareem Abdul-Jabbar.
 The Bucks reached the division/conference finals for the third year in a row, but lost to the Los Angeles Lakers in six games.
 In 1973, they recorded their third consecutive 60-win season, the first NBA team to do so, but injuries resulted in an early playoff exit.
 The Bucks were back in the 1974 NBA Finals against the Celtics.
 In game six of the series, Abdul-Jabbar made his famous "sky hook" shot in a classic double-overtime victory.
 However, the Bucks then lost in game seven, and did not return to the NBA Finals until 2021.

 As the 1974–1975 season began, Abdul-Jabbar suffered a hand injury and the Bucks got off to a 3–13 start.
-After his return, other injuries befell the team, sending them to the bottom of their division with a 38-44 record.
+After his return, other injuries befell the team, sending them to the bottom of their division with a 38–44 record.
 When the season ended, Abdul-Jabbar announced that he no longer wished to play for the Bucks and wanted to play in a larger market, either Los Angeles or New York.
 After the front office was unable to convince him to stay, the Bucks obliged Abdul-Jabbar's request by trading him to the Lakers on June 16, 1975, for Elmore Smith, Junior Bridgeman, Brian Winters, and David Meyers.
 The trade triggered a series of events that led to a change in the team's ownership.
 Minority owner and cable television executive Jim Fitzgerald opposed the trade and wanted to sell his stock.
-Although Fitzgerald was the team's largest single shareholder, he did not own enough stock to control the team.